Plain and clean, the color white makes a bold statement.

 Overall, if you know how to use it properly, white is a great method to add shine and luster to a project.

-Using White in Interior Designing
+Using White in Interior Design

-As mentioned, there are numerous shades of white, which is why the color is far from a boring choice.
+As mentioned, there are numerous shades of off-white, which is why the color is far from a boring choice.
 White is often associated with minimalism, but you don’t have to be a minimalist to appreciate its style.
 Here is how you can use this timeless achromatic color when designing or renovating your home:

 Creating an Illusion of Space